hzaurzli/LyticMTR/MLPC/README.md

 ## d.Predictor

-If you want to predict performance, see below:
+If you want to predict new proteins, see below:

 ```
 python test.py -iX test.txt -iy laber.txt